Evidence-first supplement

 | Duration | Typically short-term or purpose-driven; periodic reassessment encouraged | Long-term routines more common; continuation often assumed | Cumulative exposure in children warrants more active monitoring |

-| Risk tolerance | Lower; threshold for justification is higher | Higher; adults may voluntarily accept greater uncertainty | Pediatric decisions are made on behalf of the child, not by them |
+| Risk tolerance | Lower; threshold for justification is higher | Higher; adults may voluntarily accept greater uncertainty | Pediatric decisions operate under a different ethical framework |

 | Marketing framing | Reassurance-based: immunity, growth, brain development | Enhancement-based: energy, performance, anti-aging | Marketing language in both categories often exceeds what evidence supports |